______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 On the Plane / In the Airport

 • "Look carefully at the airports in which you will change airplanes to know how far you will have to go between gates.
 For example, in Perth and Brisbane, Australia, the domestic and international terminals are actually separate airports.
 Not an easy transfer for the mobility impaired.
-And, always allow longer time than suggested to make any transfer." - Mary, Washington
+And, always allow longer time than suggested to make any transfer.
+A notable exception is my home town of Melbourne, where international and domestic flights are in one building." - Mary, Washington

 • Take advantage of early boarding and ask a flight attendant for help if you need it.